PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 Mission mode is enabled on PX4 by setting `MPC_OBS_AVOID` to `1`.

-PX4 communicates with the computer vision system on the companion computer using an implementation of the [Path Planning Protocol](TBD) (Trajectory Interface). <!-- check we call it this! -->

-PX4 sends the desired trajectory to the companion computer in `TRAJECTORY_REPRESENTATION_WAYPOINTS` messages at 5Hz.
+PX4 sends the desired trajectory to the companion computer in [TRAJECTORY_REPRESENTATION_WAYPOINTS](http://localhost:4000/en/messages/common.html#TRAJECTORY_REPRESENTATION_WAYPOINTS) messages at 5Hz.
 The "waypoint" array fields are set as shown:
 - _index 0 :_
   - position: x-y-z NED vehicle local position